 No-Ends loop-start diagrams, by Jean Leader

 After twisting the loops as they lie flat on a table, she inserts the bar of a G-clamp (shown here as a black line) through each loop, under the central link, and places the two resulting loops onto her fingers, with red-shank-up and blue-shank-down on both fingers.
-The right diagram is a detailed view of just the center of the left diagram, with the support bar now inserted.
-Bear in mind that, in the detail view, the two uppermost ‘amputated’ strands (one red and one blue-green) are the two shanks of one loop (its upper portion, anyway), and the two lowest strands are the two shanks of another loop.
-The bar has been inserted through each loop.
+The second drawing is a detailed view of just the center portion of the first drawing, with the support bar now inserted.
+Bear in mind that, in the detail view, the two uppermost cut-off strands (one red and one blue-green) represent the two shanks of one loop, and the two lowest strands are the two shanks of another loop.
+The bar has been inserted through each loop, not between the loops.